-^{24 15} U.S.C.
+U.S.C.
 78f(b).

-^{25 15} U.S.C.
+U.S.C.
 78f(b)(5).

-^{26 15} U.S.C.
+U.S.C.
 78f(b)(4).

-offset, the MRC revenue will not necessarily cover the variable, ongoing costs to maintain and refresh the NMS network.
+NMS network.
+The Exchange generally refreshes network hardware after three or four years, as such hardware has a limited life.
+Accordingly, the Exchange expects that it will incur substantial new costs to refresh the NMS network after three or four years.
+As a result, even after the initial fixed costs are offset, the MRC revenue will not necessarily cover the variable, ongoing costs to maintain and refresh the NMS network.
 If the revenue were to be a net gain, the Exchange does not believe such revenues would cover all the fixed costs that the Exchange would incur to refresh the network hardware or add additional infrastructure to meet Users' needs.
 Any revenue would assist with defraying the sizable investment needed to create the NMS network, but in the end the Exchange does not expect additional net revenues.

-The Proposed Rule Change is an Equitable Allocation of Fees
+The Proposed Rule Change Is an Equitable Allocation of Fees